 If a student and his/her advisor agree that an alternate course may be used to fulfill the requirements listed in the student’s degree checkout form, a Course Exception Waiver form must be signed by both advisor and student and submitted to the department’s Academic Program Coordinator.

-The Whiting School of Engineering and the Department of Civil Engineering recognize students with exemplary academic records.
+The Whiting School of Engineering and the Department of Civil and Systems Engineering recognize students with exemplary academic records.